 - Molecular & Materials Engineering, which centres on the design, manufacture, application and characterization of new materials and (bio)molecular structures with high-tech features.

 You can also take advantage of special tracks for outstanding and ambitious students.
-Our graduate school, dual Master’s and fast-track programmes enable you to realize your full potential.
+Our three master Honours Programmes, Change Leaders, Design Honours, and Research Honours, enable you to realize your full potential.

 The general programme structure for both specializations is:

-- Electives (20 or 15 credits, depending on the specialization )
+- Electives (27,5 credits, depending on the specialization )

 - Internship & Job Orientation Project (20 credits)